-Switzer's offer certified appraisals for Insurance, Probate, Divorce, and Estate distribution for a variety of personal property, antiques, collectibles, art, general merchandise, in addition to industrial/commercial assets.
+Switzer's offer certified appraisals for Insurance, Probate, Divorce, and Estate distribution for all types of firearms.
 Appraisers are graduates of the Canadian Personal Property Appraisers Group.

 All appraisals are documented, researched, entered into the appropriate software, produced, supported, and bound professionally.
 All appraisals are done in the strictest confidence and released only to you.
 Appraisal rates are specific to the task at hand.
 Typically minimum charges are $150.00 for an individual item, with hourly rates applicable to more complex appraisals.
 Mileage/Travel time is extra when required.

 The Fair Market Value is the price at which the property would change hands between a willing buyer and willing seller, neither being under any compulsion to buy or sell, and both having reasonable knowledge of relevant facts.
 The Fair Market Value of a particular item of property included in the decedent's gross estate is not to be determined by a forced sales price.
 Nor is the Fair Market Value of an item of property to be determined by the sale price of an item in a market other than that in which such item is most commonly sold to the public, taking into account location of the item wherever appropriate.
 Thus, in the case of an item of property included in the decedent's gross estate, which is generally obtained by the public in the retail market, the Fair Market Value of such an item of property is the price at which the item or a comparable item would be sold at retail.
 Note: Divorce appraisals in Ontario require that these appraisals are done for Fair Market Value.